dotnet/android/Documentation/building/unix/instructions.md

 Several `.nupkg` files will be output in `./bin/BuildDebug/nuget-unsigned`, but this is only part of the story.
-Your local `~/android-toolchain/dotnet/packs` directory will be populated with a local Android "workload" in `Microsoft.Android.Sdk.osx-x64` or `Microsoft.Android.Sdk.linux-x64` matching your operating system.
+Your local `~/android-toolchain/dotnet/packs` directory will be populated with a local Android "workload" in `Microsoft.Android.Sdk.$(HostOS)` matching your operating system.

 To use the Android workload, you will need a `NuGet.config`: